semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/ssc-lockfiles-circleci.md

 ---
+title: Generate lockfiles for Semgrep Supply Chain in a Circle CI pipeline
 description: How to generate lockfiles for Semgrep Supply Chain in a Circle CI pipeline.
 tags:
   - Semgrep Supply Chain